 “What am I going to do next?”

-Over the last year or two, you’ve been living it up in an exotic, faraway land.
+Over the last year or two, you’ve been living it up in a faraway land.

-And although you’ve met stacks of new people, traveled to inspiring places and immersed yourself in a weird and wonderful culture, you may feel it’s time to move on from the TEFL life.
+And although you’ve met stacks of new people, traveled to inspiring places and immersed yourself in a new and wonderful culture, you may feel it’s time to move on from the TEFL life.

 Now it’s time to head back home to the great unknown—unemployed, virtually broke and clueless about your next move.